iotaledger/iota-wiki/tutorials/pages/create-nft-with-iota-sdk.md

 node create-nft.js
 ```

-Make sure to check out the transaction block that minted your NFT in the Shimmer explorer.
+Check out the transaction block that minted your NFT in the [Shimmer Testnet Explorer](https://explorer.shimmer.network/testnet).
 If everything went according to plan, the transaction spent a basic output and created two new unspent outputs, one NFT output, and a new basic output.
 In the newly created NFT output, you can see the immutable metadata of your NFT together with the unique IPFS URL.